 By Siri Chand Kaur, CFNP

 I’m a nurse practitioner in Espanola, New Mexico.
-When I was asked to write a post for this issue of the 3HO blog I had to think for a good long while—this issue is about women as healers in this world and, most of the time, I don’t feel like I am one.
+I was asked to write a post about women as leaders and healers in this world and, most of the time, I don’t feel like I am one.

 However, when I took the time to think a bit more deeply about what the work of healing really means to me, I started to see that not only am I a healer, so are my patients, and so are you.